rombie/contrail-controller/specs/bgp_mvpn.md

 MvpnManager who is a listener to this route, upon route change notification does the following.

-1. If the route is usable, the path is Secondary, and f there is an active sender route (Type-7) interested in sending traffic, then a new Type3 SPMSI route is originated (or existing one is  updated).
+1. If the route is usable, the path is Secondary, and if there is an active sender route (Type-7) interested in sending traffic, then a new Type3 SPMSI route is originated (or existing one is updated).
 This route is saved in MvpnState as well as in the MvpnDBState.

 2. If the route is no longer usable and if there is a previous MvpnDBState